 Although I started meditating when I was a child, I have been practicing meditation more formally since 1990 and believe in the importance of integrating it in daily life.
 Over this time, I have provided meditation instruction to members of the public and clients alike.

 Despite a history of shunning housework, I am excited by other domestic arts such as knitting, artisan bread making, kombucha brewing and vegetarian cooking.
 For exercise, I am a commuter walker and sometime (ridiculous) dancer.
 I also try my best to listen to my physiotherapist and do my exercises!
-More recently, it was suggested that I join Instagram and because of this, accidentally discovered a love of point and shoot photography, using my trusty iPhone 8.
+After it was suggested that I join Instagram, I accidentally discovered a love of point and shoot phone photography.
 My current goals include meditating when I can, playing my wooden recorder from time to time, knitting my way through my yarn stash, baking a wider variety of sourdough breads and going on photography walks.
 I live with my partner, two teenagers and a very, very active cat, Baby.